Chesnara (LON:CSN) Shares Cross Above 200-Day Moving Average of $0.00

-The business also recently declared a dividend, which was paid on Monday, May 24th.
-Stockholders of record on Thursday, April 8th were issued a GBX 14.29 ($0.19) dividend.
+The company also recently disclosed a dividend, which was paid on Monday, May 24th.
+Stockholders of record on Thursday, April 8th were given a dividend of GBX 14.29 ($0.19) per share.
+This is a positive change from Chesnara’s previous dividend of $7.65.
+The ex-dividend date was Thursday, April 8th.
 This represents a dividend yield of 5.2%.
-The ex-dividend date of this dividend was Thursday, April 8th.
-This is a boost from Chesnara’s previous dividend of $7.65.
-Chesnara’s dividend payout ratio is 1.54%.
+Chesnara’s dividend payout ratio (DPR) is presently 157.14%.

 Chesnara Company Profile (LON:CSN)